bananaturtlesandwich/UE4-Modding-Guide/Materials.md

 ![](Images/nodes.PNG)

 - Once that is done, save the material and create a material instance of it with the same name as in the game files
-- You can now edit the parameters as you please
+- You can now edit the parameters as you please(enable any desired parameters)
 - Once you are happy with the changes, save and package the project
-- Package as normal except remove the parent material assets so that the parent material does not overwrite the actual parent material
+- Package as normal except remove the parent material assets in final paking so that the parent material does not overwrite the actual parent material